ValuAdder Business Valuation Blog

 If you are valuing a private company risk assessment is one of the key steps.
 Business value depends on the company’s earning capacity at a certain level of risk.
 The greater the risk, the greater the returns should be to justify the investment.
 This risk assessment is typically represented by the discount and capitalization rates… Continue Reading

 You may ask: if all business appraisers follow professional standards such as USPAP and SSVS, then how can business valuation results be so different?
+Why do business valuations differ despite professional standards?
 The reason is that clients who order business appraisers have a number in mind beforehand.
-The client wants a certain result and is rarely content with just knowing the answer.
-There… Continue Reading
+The client wants a certain result and is… Continue Reading

 Are you are valuing a business by using capitalization of income methods?
 Then you may have to be extra careful in selecting the right capitalization rate.
 Now the cap rate is just the difference between the discount rate, which captures the company’s risk profile, and the earnings growth rate over the long term.
 Common valuation… Continue Reading